RealHenkDenkt/ciphers-and-numbers/README.md

 Install:

-Clone the repository locally and open the index.html file with a browser.
+Click <Code> then 'Download Zip' and then extract the files.
+Open the file 'index.html' in order to use the application.